mithat/RC5-preamp/readme.md

 ### User interface connections

+The following user interface switches are optional.
+The out-of-the-box configuration uses internal pullups on the switched inputs and assumes normally open momentary contact switches.
+There is no need to  debounce the switches if they settle within about 20 ms (defined in `config.h`).

 Pin name           | Type         | Function
 ------------------ | ------------ | -------------------------------
 `VOL_UP_SWITCH`    | input switch | When pressed, pulses `VOL_UP_PIN` and sets `MUTE_PIN` `LOW`.